swiftlang/swift-evolution/proposals/nnnn-implicit-open-existentials.md

 ## Revisions

+Second revision:

+* Remove the discussion about `type(of:)`, whose special behavior is no longer subsumed by this proposal.
+Weaken statements about fully subsuming `_openExistential`.
+* Removed `as any P` and `as! any P` as syntaxes to suppress the implicit opening of an existential value.
+It isn't needed given that we only open when the existential type doesn't meet the generic function's constraints.

-First revision
+First revision:

 * Describe contravariant erasure for parameters
 * Describe the limitation on implicit existential opening to maintain order of evaluation
 * Avoid opening an existential argument when the existential type already satisfies the conformance requirements of the corresponding generic parameter, to better maintain source compatibility
-* Introduce `as any P` and `as? any P` as syntaxes to suppress the implicit opening of an existential value.
+* Introduce `as any P` and `as! any P` as syntaxes to suppress the implicit opening of an existential value.
 * Added discussion on the relationship with `some` parameters ([SE-0341](https://github.com/apple/swift-evolution/blob/main/proposals/0341-opaque-parameters.md)).
 * Expand discussion of an explicit opening syntax.